bionlplab/radtext/docs/pipeline.md

-# Advanced Usage
+# Pipeline (experimental)

-This document covers some more advanced features of RadText.
+In this section, we introduce in more detail the options of RadText's pipeline.

 ## De-identification